Wiki · Concept · Last reviewed June 16, 2026

 That changes the practical meaning of AI deployment.
 A model without external context mostly answers from its training and conversation state.
 A model connected through MCP can retrieve current internal knowledge, call real tools, inspect repositories, query systems, and execute actions that affect live workflows.

 MCP also changes institutional dependency.
-Once organizations expose their knowledge and operations through MCP servers, AI systems become part of the access layer.
+Once organizations expose knowledge and operations through MCP servers, AI systems become part of the access layer.
 The protocol is not just a developer convenience; it is a doorway between model behavior and institutional reality.

 Risk Pattern